ecmnet/MAVGCL/README.md

 This JavaFx based tool enables PX4 Users to record and analyse data published via UDP during flight.
 It is not intended to replace the QGC.

-**Status:** Last updated 26/02/2016
+**Status:** Last updated 29/02/2016

-Changed to master-branch as default
+Scope of  tool is fixed now for version 1.0

 **Features:**